dagbjorn/microcoffeeoncloud/README.md

 `host.docker.internal` is the hostname of the development machine added by Docker Desktop in the local hosts file.

 `${vmHostIp}` is a Maven property defining the IP address of a VM host.
 Historically, this has been used with Oracle VirtualBox.
-With Docker Desktop this is not required.
+With Docker Desktop it is not required.
 Default value is `192.168.99.100`.

 To generate new certificates, run: